seaflow-uw/seaflowpy/README.md

 ### Source code structure

+This project follows the [Git feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 Active development happens on the `develop` branch and on feature branches which are eventually merged into `develop`.
-Commits on the `master` branch represent stable release snapshots with version tags and build products.
+Commits on the `master` branch represent stable release snapshots with version tags and build products, merged from `develop` with `--no-ff` to create a single commit in `master` while keeping the complete commit history in develop.

 ### Build